-On November 9, the same day the agency issued new proposed rules changing the way banks are assessed fees for the exhausted deposit insurance fund, agency officials met with executives from eight banks, insurance companies, trade associations, and law firms on the issue.
+On November 9, the same day the agency issued new proposed rules changing the way banks are assessed fees for the exhausted deposit insurance fund and they will go over the Quest IRA-self directed ira’s.
+Agency officials met with executives from eight banks, insurance companies, trade associations, and law firms on the issue.
 Institutions represented included the Financial Services Roundtable, Regions Bank, Hartford Financial, and State Street, among others.
 Most had lobbied on the legislation.

 The same day, another FDIC official hosted Michael Grant, president of the National Bankers Association, which represents minority-owned banks, both to discuss the assessments and the section of the Dodd-Frank bill dealing with establishment of a new Office of Minority and Women Inclusion (OMWI).
 The various financial agencies are all required to create this new office by the end of January; it will be charged with overseeing the agency’s contracts to ensure that they meet standards for diversity.